 Birdseye Rhyolite Lapidary Rough Rock Stone Slab

-This is a beautiful unpolished stone slab of orbicular Birdseye Rhyolite that is 5.6 inches by 3 inches and 5.4 mm thick.
+This is a beautiful unpolished stone slab of orbicular Birdseye Rhyolite that is 5.5 inches by 5.3 inches and cut thin at 3.5 mm thick.

 Sometimes called Poppy Jasper, but actually a Rhyolite, this orbicular stone has red and pink dots or "poppy flowers".